Raguerrebere17/holbertonschool-low_level_programming/more_functions_nested_loops/README.md

 ***10. Triangles:***
 	Function that prints a triangle, followed by a new line.

-[^note]: This entire proyect was made by Robert Aguerrebere.
+<footer>This entire proyect was made by Robert Aguerrebere</footer>